Certificate Pinning

 )

 Skip both options and the pin applies globally.
-Every TLS connection through this client checks against it.
-That's almost never what you want.
+Every TLS connection through the client checks against it, which is almost never the intended behavior.

 Pin failure handling

-When verification fails, you get back a *client.CertPinError with the host and both sides of the mismatch:
+When verification fails, the returned error is a *client.CertPinError carrying the host and both sides of the mismatch:

 resp, err := c.Do(ctx, req)